-Public Participation for RTP Update [Procedures may not occur in order shown] r shown] Extensive public participation plan developed and executed over many months to provide early and continuing opportunities to comment Public Outreach and Involvement Program reviewed with advisory committees committees and stakeholder groups BCAG Opportunities to participate via the Web Key draft documents posted to the Web for public review and comment and available for viewing at the BCAG offices con app Rev app on / Cor ernmental sultation, as ropriate view as ropriate based Air Quality oformity tocol Draft plan is released for 3 day public review At least one formal public hearing befor BCAG Board Directors Extend public review period by 5-days if final RTP differs significantly from draft RTP and raises new issues Directors at a publi of oard of OAfterAfterTreceipt ofmthemtechnicalbreport fromathecregionalStargetsaadvisoryCcommitteeb(RTAC),aBCAGreshallfrconductsone publiccworkshoprewithin themregion.pstth Example 1 Second Seco Public works to provide the public with information a tools necess to provide a clear understandin the issues ar policy choice The worksho to the extent e and ary ng of nd es. pp, shall n ons nd Preparation and circulation of a draft SCS and APS, if one is prepared, not Ires may not B CAG database is used to notify the public and stakeholders of opportunities to participate.
-Database is a means for the public and stakeholders to receive notification based on a single request. o Two public hearings on the draft SCS and APS, er shown] Adoption by the BCAG Board of Directors at a public meeting.
+Public Partici pation for RTP Update [Procedures n nay not occui r in o rder sh own] Extensive public participation plan developed and executed over many months to provide early and continuing opportunities to comment Public Outreach and Involvement Program reviewed with advisory committees targeted workshops with BCAG advisory committees and stakeholder groups BCAG database is Opportunities to participate via the Web Key draft documents posted to the Web for public review and comment and available for viewing at the BCAG offices cor app Re app on Co er- vernmental nsultation, as propriate view as propriate based Air Quality nformity ptocol Draft plan is released for 3 day public red At least one formal public hearing befor BCAG Board Directors Extend public review period 5-days if final RTP differs significantly from draft and raises new issues re of d by BCAG Directo on by the Board of ors blic meeting After receipt of the me technical report from the regional targets advisory committee (RTAC), BCAG shall conduct one public workshop within the region. pation for SCS/A To informational setings for sembers of the ard of supervisors dicity/town uncils on the CS/APS.
+The meeting may conducted if it is ended by cresentatives in the board of pervisors and city uncil members cresenting a ajority of the pulation in the corporated areas.
+The of the eeting shall be intended of pervisors and to chity clerk.
+Public worksh to provide the public with g of d ss.
+Preparation and circulation of a draft SCS and APS, if one is prepared, not less than 55 days before adoption of a final RTP.
+BCAG database is used to notify the public and stakeholders of opportunities to participate.
+Database is a means for the public and stakeholders to receive notification based on a single request.
+Two head on the draft and if or prepart the head shad differ part public rings he ft SCS APS, ne is pared. er shown] Adoption by the BCAG Board of Directors at a public meeting.

-0 0 6 4 0 0 BCAG Amendment Category Public Hearing Requirement Public Review Period, # of Days Approval Advisory Category 1- Administrative n/a n/a BCAG Exec.
-Director Category 2 - Formal Changes that do not impact the existing conformity determination No 7 Approval at a public meeting by the BCAG Board of Category 3 -Formal - Relying on existing conformity determination No 7 Directors Category 4 -Formal - Requires a new conformity determination Yes 14 BCAG / FHWA approves conformity
+0 0 6 4 9 6 Notify public via Notification Review by BCAG Transpor- Amendment Category Public Hearing Requirement Public Review Period, # of Days Approval (e-mail) tation Advisory Committee Category 1- Administrative n/a n/a BCAG Exec.
+Director or BCAG Board of Directors Posted in BCAG Category 2 - Formal Changes that do not impact the existing conformity determination No 7 BCAG Exec.
+Director office Posted on BCAG Web site Category 3 -Formal - Relying on existing conformity determination No 7 BCAG Board Site Category 4 -Formal - Requires a new conformity determination Yes 14 BCAG Board / FHWA approves conformity